smling/java-sample-service/README.md

 3. Update connection string, application name and description in `application.properties`;
 4. Update `log4j2.xml` settings;
 5. After files added in directory, `.gitkeep` can be removed;
+6. Update this file content to align with implemented service;

 # Build And Debug
 ```shell